The Truth (The X-Files)

-"The Truth" is the finale of the ninth season of the American science fiction television series The X-Files.
-"The Truth", the 19th and 20th episodes of the season and the 201st and 202nd episodes overall, originally served as the finale for the entire series, until the return of the series in January 2016.
+"The Truth" is the two-part season finale of the ninth season of the American science fiction television series The X-Files.
+"The Truth", the 19th and 20th episodes of the season and the 201st and 202nd episodes overall, originally served as the series finale for the series until The X-Files was revived in January 2016.
 First aired together on the Fox network on May 19, 2002, the episodes were written by series creator Chris Carter and directed by Kim Manners.
 "The Truth" was the most-watched episode of the ninth season and was seen by 13.25 million viewers upon its initial broadcast.
-The finale received mixed reviews, with many commentators criticizing the episode's lack of closure.
-Others were pleased with the full return of actor David Duchovny to the series, as well as the episode's conclusion.
+The finale received mixed reviews, with many commentators criticizing the episode's lack of closure, though the full return of actor David Duchovny to the series, as well as the episode's conclusion, received praise.

 The show centers on FBI special agents who work on unsolved paranormal cases called X-Files; this season focuses on the investigations of John Doggett (Robert Patrick), Monica Reyes (Annabeth Gish), and Dana Scully (Gillian Anderson).
 In this episode, Walter Skinner (Mitch Pileggi) and Scully learn that Mulder—who has been missing for almost a year—has been placed under military arrest for the supposed murder of Knowle Rohrer (Adam Baldwin), one of the government's secret "Super Soldiers".
 Mulder breaks out of prison with the help of Skinner, Reyes, Doggett, Scully and Alvin Kersh (James Pickens Jr.).
 Mulder and Scully travel to New Mexico where helicopters destroy an Anasazi cliff dwelling ruin along with The Smoking Man (William B. Davis).

 The episode featured the return of Duchovny—following his departure after the eighth-season finale—as well as several other recurring characters.
 "The Truth" served to conclude many long-time story arcs while creating new ones for a possible film franchise.
 Shooting took place at various California locales, including a hydroelectric power plant east of Fresno and Anza-Borrego Desert State Park.
-Carter would return to The X-Files universe with a feature film, The X-Files: I Want to Believe (2008), and has publicly discussed the possibility of a third film, which would focus on the impending extraterrestrial invasion revealed in "The Truth".
+Carter would return to The X-Files universe with its second feature film, The X-Files: I Want to Believe (2008); a prospective third film, which would have focused on the impending extraterrestrial invasion revealed in "The Truth", was ultimately supplanted by a tenth season (2016).